jp-wang/slides/05-ddd-16-17-summary/DDD-16-17-summary.md

 ## Anemic Domain Model

-Anemic domain model is nothing more but entities represented by classes containing only data and getter/setter methods.
+>Note: Anemic domain model is nothing more but entities represented by classes containing only data and getter/setter methods.
 These classes lack of the business logic, which usually is placed in services, managers, utils, helpers etc.

 ![](img/user-anemic.png)